-I work in the field of performance art, integrating electronics into scenographies for stages.
+I work in the field of performance art, integrating electronics and systems thinking into scenographies for stages.

 My visual scenarios deliberately negotiate the constructive tension between the carefully constructed and generative processes, between risk and responsibility, and between autonomous performance and human intervention.

-Currently, I am also a member of the BAU Committee, together with Eva Villanueva, Julia Willms, Keren Levi, Gulio D’Anna, Marjolein Vogels, Michael Jahoda, Nicole Beutler, Orion Maxted, Riccardo Guratti, Sarah van Lamsweerde, Susanne Marx.
+I am a believer in communal structures and therefore became a member of the BAU Committee, together with Eva Villanueva, Julia Willms, Keren Levi, Gulio D’Anna, Marjolein Vogels, Michael Jahoda, Nicole Beutler, Orion Maxted, Riccardo Guratti, Sarah van Lamsweerde, Susanne Marx.
 BAU is an organization for the independent performance scene in Amsterdam.

 Berlin is my hometown where I maintain a long-term work relationship with German choreographer and dance pedagogue Nadja Raszewski (Tanz Tangente Berlin), who is in demand internationally for her experience in developing performances with large groups of non-professionals from diverse social backgrounds.
-For this type of work, I invented a technique of image animation and large-screen projections that consisted of live and ad-hoc drawings created during the performance in response to the movements and actions onstage.
 I believe that these community-orientated projects call for both a scenographic vision and technological infrastructure that meet the participants’ risk-taking at their level of openness and performative flexibility.
 These projects are communal contexts wherein I work “live” and with contingent technology because I want to put democratic values into practice.

 In 2008 I co-founded the artist collective In Serial consisting of Linda Dement, Petra Gemeinböck, PRINZGAU/podgorschek and myself.
 In Serial explores escalating interactions between non-human protagonists, foregrounding materiality and agency, and using materials and digital media that are apparently conflictive.
 Together, we developed the performative installation On Track.
 I was a member of the European Mobile Lab for Interactive Artists (2008-09), a project tailored around the process of collaboratively creating interactive installation artworks, and participated in several art residence programs.